 The team reviewed available documentation regarding BC and DR. The most up-to-date documentation was from 2017.
 As defined by ISO 22301 and 22730, best practice requires annual reviews of these policies and procedures.
 Independent audits are necessary to ensure that BC and DR plans are up to date and in line with the best practices appropriate for the criticality of the DNS.
 Overall, the SSR2 Review Team and ICANN org staff members were unable to find and present sufficiently detailed documentation that would allow for a proper assessment of ICANN org's implementation of their BC and DR plans.
 ICANN org has room for significant improvements in how it handles BC and DR for the essential functions it provides.

 Compliance with well-established international standards, as confirmed by external, third-party audits, is crucial for any organization that runs critical infrastructure for the Internet, even if that compliance is not legally required.
 External experts would contribute to the transparency and legitimacy of ICANN org’s BC and DR plans and procedures through a public tender for auditors, along with the subsequent publication of the final audit (and, if necessary, redacted) reports.
 In particular, ISO 31000 “Risk Management,” the ISO/IEC 27000 family “Information Security Management Systems,” and ISO 22301 "Business Continuity Management" would be useful as guidance and, more importantly, serve as target standards for third-party, independent audits.
-While ICANN org is unique in its organizational structure and mission, ISO standards are flexible and applicable to ICANN org, particularly when it comes to ICANN org and the IANA function.
+While ICANN org is unique in its organizational structure and mission, ISO standards are flexible and applicable to ICANN org, particularly when it comes to ICANN org and the IANA functions.
 The review team also considers the use of NIST standards appropriate, as long as ICANN org thoroughly documents the process and is audited independently by a respected third party.

 Evaluating appropriate BC and DR processes and procedures is work that builds on more general risk assessment activities, as described above Section D.3.
 Risk and Security Management.
 ICANN supports a system critical to the functioning of the Internet and therefore is one level above normal BC and DR requirements.
-A suspected compromise of Key Signing Key (KSK) related procedures, particularly during a crisis, would constitute a considerable problem and must be avoided.
+A suspected compromise of key signing key (KSK) related procedures, particularly during a crisis, would constitute a considerable problem and must be avoided.
 The turbulent global issues of 2020, from the COVID-19 pandemic to significant societal unrest, demonstrate how having two sites in the same country (in this case, the United States) is insufficient and has resulted in unexpectedly high levels of risk to the BC and DR function within ICANN org.
 Travel bans equally impact different sites within the United States, and violent events also occurred in most of the major cities in the country at the same time.
 Furthermore, while extremely unlikely, both sites could be affected by other adverse events, such as earthquakes, fires, or other natural disasters.
 The types of risks that may impact ICANN org operations will evolve and ICANN org must respond accordingly through regular and documented evaluation of the BC and DR plans, including appropriate and timely planning and execution where changes are necessary.

 SSR2 Recommendation 7: Improve Business Continuity and Disaster Recovery Processes and Procedures